Lab Recipe vs Factory Recipe: Why Your Product Fails at Scale

 The Illusion of a “Perfect” Lab Recipe

-The issue begins when the lab recipe is considered a final product rather than a prototype.
+The problem arises when brands treat a lab recipe as the final formulation rather than as a prototype.

 Why Lab Recipes Behave Differently at Factory Scale